Abby Miller Assistant Manager

-Adam Instefjord Music Director
+Adam Instefjord Regional Director

 Adam Instefjord is a self-taught multi-instrumentalist and songwriter.
 Hailing from the NW suburbs of Chicago, Adam first picked up a guitar around the age of 12.
 After mastering the art of the power chord, he devoted most of his free time to learning every song on every album he had.
 As a child of mid-90s punk, those first albums consisted of Green Day, Rancid, Offspring, Weezer, etc. Adam started his first band in the eighth grade and never looked back.
 He has since learned how to sing, play bass and drums, played countless shows with many bands, spent four years in Los Angbeles and toured the country.
 Adam also studied Audio Recording and Production at The Recording Workshop in Chillicothe, OH.
 He uses those skills at his recording studio The Space, located at Music Garage Chicago, where he records, produces and mixes a variety of artists as well as his own bands.
+He is the Regional Director at School of Rock Oak Park.

 Amy Renzulli Owner